apache/spark/docs/streaming-programming-guide.md

 and completed batches (batch processing times, queueing delays, etc.).
 This can be used to monitor the progress of the streaming application.

-The following two metrics in web UI is particularly important - *Processing Time* and *Scheduling Delay* (under *Batch Processing Statistics*).
-The first is the time to process each batch of data, and the second is the time a batch waits in a queue for the processing of previous batches to finish.
+The following two metrics in web UI are particularly important -

+- *Processing Time* - The time to process each batch of data.
+- *Scheduling Delay* - the time a batch waits in a queue for the processing of previous batches to finish.

 If the batch processing time is consistently more than the batch interval and/or the queueing delay keeps increasing, then it indicates the system is not able to process the batches as fast they are being generated and falling behind.
 In that case, consider [reducing](#reducing-the-processing-time-of-each-batch) the batch processing time.